-In the ongoing discussion surrounding the Seventh-day Adventist doctrine of the Investigative Judgment, critics often raise a particular objection: Is the cleansing of the sanctuary in Daniel 8:14 the same as the cleansing described in Leviticus 16?
-This question lies at the heart of the sanctuary doctrine and directly impacts how Adventists understand atonement, sin, and judgment.
+In the ongoing discussion surrounding the Seventh-day Adventist doctrine of the Investigative Judgment, critics often raise a particular objection: The cleansing of the sanctuary in Daniel 8:14 is not the same as the cleansing described in Leviticus 16.
+This claim aims at the heart of the sanctuary doctrine and directly impacts how we as Adventists understand the work of our Heavenly High Priest.

 In this article, we explore this theological challenge and clarify why these two references to “cleansing” are indeed different—but in a way that actually strengthens, rather than undermines, the Adventist position.